 My name is Mark Pimlott and I am Chaplain to the Open Academy.
-I have lived in Norfolk all my life and I am married to Angie who is a teacher at a local school.
-My wife and I have an eight year old daughter.
-Out of school, I am a church minister, a Norwich City fan and enjoy playing golf and socialising with family and friends.
+I have lived in Norfolk all my life and I am married to Angie who is a primary school teacher.
+My wife and I have an thirteen year old daughter and a four year old son.
+Out of school, I am a church minister, an avid Norwich City fan and enjoy playing golf and socialising with family and friends.

 My roles are varied and fluid and I am privileged to be involved in every area of school life.
-Roles include responsibility for upholding the Christian ethos of the Academy, which is something that is at the heart of who we are and of course the Education Brief.
+Roles include responsibility for upholding the Christian ethos and the Core Values of the Academy, which is something that is at the heart of who we are and of course the Education Brief.
 As Chaplain, I am responsible for those aspects of school life which address the Christian ethos more obviously than others.
-There are assemblies, Open door Christian union, prayer and community involvement.
+There are assemblies, Soul Christian Union, prayer and community involvement.
 These set the tone, and enable the Academy to promote particular core values which are very much needed in daily life.
 I run after school clubs and activities for students which promote teamwork and taking responsibility.